-- 1) All equipment should be issued in good working order. - 2) Personal flotation devices (PFDs) should be designed for whitewater use.
+- 21. Courses that include certifying students in "successfully completing" level 1 or level 2 recreation avalanche training will comply with curricular guidelines for such courses approved by the American Avalanche Association (AAA). - R. Guidelines for All Whitewater Boating Activities - 1.
+All equipment should be issued in good working order. - 2.
+Personal flotation devices (PFDs) should be designed for whitewater use.
 PFDs, in serviceable condition and designed for whitewater use, should be worn at all times while on rivers.
 PFDs should be in serviceable condition.
 PFDs should be fitted to individual wearers and instructions given in adjusting for proper fit.
 PFDs, designed for whitewater use, should be worn at all times while on rivers.
-Exceptions for flatwater, lake or reservoir crossing in calm conditions can be allowed at the instructor's discretion.

-- 3) Instructors should have a readily accessible rescue knife attached to their PFD). - 4) A safety briefing should occur before launching any whitewater boating activity.
+Exceptions for flatwater, lake or reservoir crossing in calm conditions can be allowed at the instructor's discretion. - 3.
+Instructors should have a readily accessible rescue knife attached to their PFD ). - 4.
+A safety briefing should occur before launching any whitewater boating activity.
 Information should include loading and unloading craft, proper swimmer position and procedure, proper swimmer rescue, proper procedure for raft stick, pin and flips.
-Special conditions should be addressed such as cold water immersion or high water conditions. - 5) Students should be briefed by the instructor on proper equipment use and related safety considerations prior to launch. - 6) Instruction in self-rescue techniques like whitewater swimming and capsize training should be a part of all initial activities. - 7) Participants in paddle rafts should wear helmets in Class III or above river stretches.
-Participants in oar rigs should wear helmets for rapids that are class IV and above or scouted, not including "educational scouts" of class I and II rapids. - 8) Appropriate clothing or wetsuits should be available and worn as determined by the instructor. - 9) Shoes or other protective footwear should be worn at all times while on the water. - 10) No student will engage in 'on the water' activities without instructor permission/supervision. - 11) The instructor or other staff member should be previously familiar with the course area to be used for program activities.
-Exceptions can be allowed by the Field DRM on commonly run rivers where information is available and has been studied by the staff.
+Special conditions should be addressed such as cold water immersion or high water conditions. - 5.
+Students should be briefed by the instructor on proper equipment use and related safety considerations prior to launch. - 6.
+Instruction in self-rescue techniques like whitewater swimming and capsize training should be a part of all initial activities. - 7.
+Participants in paddle rafts should wear helmets in Class III or above river stretches.
+Participants in oar rigs should wear helmets for rapids that are class IV and above or scouted, not including "educational scouts" of class I and II rapids. - 8.
+Appropriate clothing or wetsuits should be available and worn as determined by the instructor. - 9.
+Shoes or other protective footwear should be worn at all times while on the water. - 10.
+No student will engage in 'on the water' activities without instructor permission/supervision. - 11.
+The instructor or other staff member should be previously familiar with the course area to be used for program activities.
+Exceptions can be allowed by the Field FRM on commonly run rivers where information is available and has been studied by the staff.

-- 12) General right-of-way rules should be observed when boating in areas with other boat traffic. - 13) Rapids presenting significant difficulty or potential hazard should be scouted.
+- 12. General right-of-way rules should be observed when boating in areas with other boat traffic.

+- 13. Rapids presenting significant difficulty or potential hazard should be scouted.
 The instructor should determine whether students should be allowed to run or portage specific rapids.
 No student should be forced to run a rapid if a portage opportunity exists.
-Criteria for choosing to run a rapid: - 14) A safe swim. - 15) People can be rescued quickly. - 16) The paddlers are adequately trained and emotionally prepared. - 17) Competence, fatigue, water temperature, and other such factors are considered in determining whether or not to paddle a rapid. - 18) All students should be briefed on the use of the following river signals: - ✓ Are you okay? - \checkmark go river left - \checkmark go river right - \checkmark point positive - \checkmark Rapids should not be run at night.
+Criteria for choosing to run a rapid:

+- a.
+A safe swim.

+- b.
+People can be rescued quickly.

+- c.
+The paddlers are adequately trained and emotionally prepared.

+- d.
+Competence, fatigue, water temperature, and other such factors are considered in determining whether or not to paddle a rapid.

+- 14. All students should be briefed on the use of the following river signals:

+- a.
+Are you okay?

+- b. go river left

+- c. go river right

+- d. point positive

+- 15. Rapids should not be run at night.

-R. Pack Rafting:
+S. Pack Rafting: